 Leading, organizing and shepherding the OpenFaaS community is a full-time commitment.
 There are over 5-dozen end-user companies listed on openfaas.com who are using the project in production.
-I would love to be able to continue my work and empower, coach and develop the community team.
+I would love to be able to continue my work and empower and grow the community team.

 Here are my top three ways for getting connected and on track with your Cloud Native journey: